theupdateframework/taps/tap21.md

 The proposed architecture to scale out a large and high-volume TUF repository is to break it up into "sub-repos", based on a logical grouping (eg. per-vendor or per-package).

-Each sub-repo would be very simple, containing a limited but logically grouped set of targets.
-Hashed bins would not be required, since each would only contain an average of 10-15 targets.
-There should usually never be enough targets to warrant hashed bins, since each repo only contains the releases from a single package.
-However, if it were required, one could implement hashed bin selectively on a per-sub-repo basis.
+Each sub-repo will be a full TUF repository in its own right.
+However, they will be very simple, since they only contain a limited, but logically grouped, set of targets.
+Hashed bins should not be required, since each would only contain a relatively small number of targets.

+However, if it were required, a registry could implement hashed bins selectively on a per-sub-repo basis.
+Alternatively, the architecture of this TAP could be applied for selected sub-repos, in a quasi-recursive manner (eg. several large vendor namespaces, with a long tail of small vendors.)

 To provide trusted root metadata for all of these sub-repos, a "top-level repo" provides TUF signatures for these root metadata.
 The client thus ships with a single root metadata for the top-level repo, which enables it to download and verify the initial root metadata for each of the sub-repos.